Elphel/elphel-tools-download/README.md

 # elphel-tools-download
-scripts to download data from SSDs raw partitions
+scripts for downloading data from SSDs raw partitions